kanja23/WattsSavvy/README.md

 Data related to energy-saving tips and guides are curated and updated regularly to provide relevant and current information.

 **Testing:**
-I employ a comprehensive testing strategy using automated tools and manual testing to ensure the reliability of our features.
+I employ a comprehensive testing strategy using automated tools and manual testing to ensure the reliability of features.

 ---